gigamaster/xelfinder/README.md

 * html/modules/xelfinder/cache
 * html/modules/xelfinder/cache/tmb
-* xoops_trust_path/uploads/xelfinder
+* trust_path/uploads/xelfinder

-PathInfo is used for image referencing, but depending on the server environment, PathInfo may not be available and the image may not be displayed correctly.
+PathInfo is used for image referencing, but depending on the server environment,
+PathInfo may not be available and the image may not be displayed correctly.

-In this case, please set "Disable PathInfo for file reference URLs" to "Yes" in the general settings of the administration page.
+In this case, please set "Disable PathInfo for file reference URLs" to "Yes"
+in the general settings of the administration page.

 ### Change the popup to IFRAME

-The default popup openWithSelfMain() will open a new window so,
+The default popup openWithSelfMain() can open a new window or a popup using IFRAME
-to change this to a popup using IFRAME, load `<{xoops_js}>` in theme.html,
-and then load openWithSelfMain_iframe.js.
+Check the module template to adapt the design to your theme.html.

+### HypCommon
-From the HypConf (HypCommon settings) module, select "Other settings" - "Tags to insert at the end of &lt;head&gt;".
+Otherwise, if you have installed the module/library _HypCommon_ from the HypConf (HypCommon settings) module, select "Other settings" - "Tags to insert at the end of &lt;head&gt;".

     <script type="text/javascript" src="<{$xoops_url}>/modules/xelfinder/include/js/openWithSelfMain_iframe.js"></script>